meilisearch/specifications/text/0118-search-api.md

 `sort` contains a sort expression written as a string or an array of strings.
 It permits to sorts search results at query time according to the specified attributes and indicated order.

-Attributes used a sort criteria must be added to the `sortableAttributes list of an index settings.
+Attributes used as sort criteria must be added to the `sortableAttributes list of an index settings.
+See [Sortable Attributes Setting API](0123-sortable-attributes-setting-api.md).

 - 🔴 Sending a value with a different type than `Array of String`(POST), `String`(GET) or `null` for `sort` will return a [bad_request](0061-error-format-and-definitions.md#bad_request) error.
 - 🔴 Sending an invalid syntax for `sort` will return an [invalid_sort](0061-error-format-and-definitions.md#invalid_sort) error.